Rainbow (Mariah Carey album): Singles

+25th anniversary

+On June 14, 2024, for the album's twenty-fifth anniversary, Carey released an expanded version of the album featuring a remaster of the original album and an extended version of the interlude "Rainbow" retitled "Rainbow's End" with David Morales.
+The new version also contained a solo version of "Thank God I Found You", live recordings, a cappella versions of songs such as "Bliss", various remixes and a previously unreleased song, "There For Me".
+A 2-LP rainbow picture disc set was also announced.

+On revisiting the album, Carey noted that "listening to the record again brought [her] back to that time in a way that was extremely overwhelming".
+She described the album as a "brighter and more playful era" compared to Butterfly (1997) and added that she "did re-record some of the vocals" for "Rainbow's End".

 Critical reception

 Rainbow received mixed to positive reviews from critics, many of whom noted the new direction in Carey's music.
 In Entertainment Weekly, Danyel Smith wrote that "what began on Butterfly as a departure ends up on Rainbow a progression – perhaps the first compelling proof of Carey's true colors as an artist."
 Arion Berger from Rolling Stone viewed it as a genuine R&B and hip hop album, a "sterling chronicle of the state of accessible hip-hop balladeering at the close of 1999."
 Aside from calling some of the ballads "banal," Berger concluded his review that "Rainbow is at its best—and Carey at her most comfortable—when urbane hip-hop stylings and faux R&B coexist in smooth middle-of-the-road harmony."
 Elysa Gardner from the Los Angeles Times wrote in her review: "Exhibiting an emotional authority to match her technical prowess, Carey gives us a vision of love that's dynamic without being ostentatious."
 Steve Jones from USA Today deemed the record "colorful" and "some of her most compelling work."
 Village Voice critic Robert Christgau gave the album a two-star honorable mention, indicating a "likable effort consumers attuned to its overriding aesthetic or individual vision may well enjoy."
 He cited "Heartbreaker" and "Crybaby" as highlights while writing that Carey was "not a 'real' r&b thrush, but good enough to fake it."

 Amy Linden from Vibe was less impressed by the album, particularly the songs on which Carey sings over hip hop samples or alongside guest rappers, deeming it a commonplace formula--"pairing a singing thrush with a rhyming thug."
 Stephen Thomas Erlewine from AllMusic said it was "the first Carey album where she's written personal lyrics, and allusions to her separation from Mottola."
 He called the lyrics "true" and "deep," but found the songs "ballad-heavy" and "repetitious," adding that the album followed the formula of Carey's previous records too precisely.
 In his opinion, "it would have been a more effective album if the heartbreak, sorrow, and joy that bubbles underneath the music were brought to the surface."